PeterEhses/IMDisplay/content/dated/example file.md

 # Separate text blocks will generate distinct text containers, headings (prefix the line with `# ` for H1, `## ` for H2 and so on, mind the space after #) will be rendered as large text.
 # No other markdown features are implemented and tested as of now.
 General styling (bold, italic, etc.) might work.
 ---
-[//]: # This is where the markdown begins.
-Anything written here will be composited over the backgorund.
-The only exception are comments like this one!
-[//]: # here's an example of a heading:
 # This is the example file.
 You shouldn't ever see it in production ;)

-[//]: # Here's an example of a paragraph:

 paragraphs are easy, don't use any special characters, just write like this!